Becoming a Billionaire: International broadcast

 Its Japanese broadcasting rights were sold to NHK (along with another KBS drama The Great Merchant) for US$3 million.
 It also aired on Fuji TV as part of the network's "Hallyu Alpha Summer Festival," and on cable channel KNTV beginning July 2, 2014.

-It aired on Thailand on Workpoint TV from March 10, 2014 to April 4, 2014.
+It aired in Thailand on Workpoint TV from March 10, 2014, to April 4, 2014.